-- The Pythagorean tuning system is pretty elegant - Given just a tonic and the 3:2 perfect 5th and 2:1 octave ratios, we can construct the frequencies of all 12 notes in the chromatic scale - Unfortunately, the major third (81:64) and minor third (32:27) are pretty dissonant in this system - No triads! - No chords!
+- The Pythagorean tuning system is pretty elegant - Given just a tonic and the 3:2 perfect 5th and 2:1 octave ratios, we can construct the frequencies of all 12 notes in the chromatic scale - Unfortunately, the major third (81:64) and minor third (32:27) are pretty dissonant in this system - Triads? - Chords?